-The State Archive of Naples is a peripheral office of the Ministry of Cultural Heritage and Activities and for Tourism.
+The State Archive of Naples is a peripheral office of the Ministry of Culture.
 It provides for the conservation, protection and promotion of the documentary heritage and promotes its use by scholars and citizens.

 The State Archive of Naples, founded in 1808, from 1845 had its headquarters in the monumental complex of Saints Severino and Sossio, one of the most important and ancient centers of Benedictine spirituality in the South of Italy.